morrrrrrrr/SpinnenBot/README.md

 When all Inputs are 0, the speed is also set to 0, so nothing moves

 Maybe then after 1 second start moving all legs to their origin position

+## Robot States

+When connected, the robot always is in one of these 3 States:

+- __Sleeping__: None of the legs touch the ground.
+The robot sits on it's chasis
+- __Standing__: All of the legs touch the ground: The robot is move-ready
+- __Walking__: Walk cycle is executed

+### Gaits

+When switching from standing to walking, at first a GAIT is initiated

+The Gait tells the legs, where they should start

+### Stopping Movement

+When stopping movement, the user has an X-second delay, before the robot automatically moves back to standing

+While the robot transitions no movement can be done

 ## Settings